FMZennaro/CategoricalCausalAbstraction/README.md

 5. **Compositional Abstraction Error** : An important property when working with approximate abstraction is the compositionality of errors.
 This property depends on the correct choice of a distance metric.
 In this notebook we review the examples and counterexamples presented in [Rischel2021].

+6. **Reviewing forms of consistency**: Assessment of the quality of an abstraction in the framework of [Rischel2020] is based on the evaluation of interventional consistency.
+In this notebook we review different types of consistency (observational, interventional, and counterfactual) in the context of abstraction.

 ## Disclaimers